kataras/iris/README.md

 //Note: strip of the /public/ is handled so don't worry
 ```
 ## Declaring routes
-Iris framework has four (4) different forms of functions in order to declare a route's handler and one(1) form of a struct to declare a complete route.
+Iris framework has four (4) different forms of functions in order to declare a route's handler,  the typical http.Handler and one(1) annotated struct to declare a complete route.

  1. Typical classic handler function, compatible with net/http and other frameworks